USC

 Multiple schools had sustainability web pages, and two dedicated sustainability websites, green.usc.edu and sustainability.usc.edu, were serving nearly identical functions.
 Meanwhile, the USC Communications team was planning a sustainability section debut on the main USC website to showcase progress and achievements.
 This growth was admirable, but not built with users in mind.

-Old home pages of green.usc.edu and sustainability.usc.edu
+Old homepages of green.usc.edu and sustainability.usc.edu

 I was brought in to clarify these digital spaces, optimizing them for everyone from dedicated researchers to curious visitors.
 The first priority?
 Diving deep into the technical infrastructure, user behavior, and organizational needs that had shaped this digital landscape.